libra/website/docs/reference/glossary.md

 * * *

-### Well-formed Transaction
+### Well-Formed Transaction

-A Libra transaction is **well-formed **if each of the following conditions are true for the transaction:
+A Libra transaction is **well-formed** if each of the following conditions are true for the transaction:
 * The transaction has a valid signature.
 * An account exists at the sender address.
 * It includes a public key, and the hash of the public key matches the sender account's authentication key.
 * The sequence number of the transaction matches the sender account's sequence number.
-* The sender account's balance is greater than the [maximum gas amount](https://fb.quip.com/LkbMAEBIVNbh#ffYACASl7k9).
+* The sender account's balance is greater than the [maximum gas amount](#maximum-gas-amount).
 * The expiration time of the transaction has not passed.